 PrEP is for people who do not have HIV and want added protection as part of their prevention plan.

-PrEP may be a good option for people who are HIV negative and want to reduce their risk of HIV.
+PrEP may be right for people who are HIV negative and want added protection.
 If you are unsure whether PrEP is right for you, a conversation with a provider can help you better understand your options.

 No. PrEP is not a vaccine.
 It is a medication that must be taken as directed to help reduce the risk of getting HIV.

 Yes.
-You can watch the video on this page, call our team at 844-922-2777, or visit the online PrEP page to learn more and explore your next steps.
+You can watch the video on this page, call CAN at 844-922-2777, or visit the online PrEP page to explore your next steps.

 Not necessarily.
-You may be able to start through our online PrEP experience, while in-person support remains available for those who prefer it.
+You may be able to start through CAN’s online PrEP experience, while in-person support remains available for those who prefer it.

 Start with the online PrEP page or call CAN Community Health to speak with someone who can help.